 Have you had the tick talk with veterinary clients?

 "The receptionists are the troubleshooters in the veterinary clinic," she says.
-They get to the bottom of the tick problems and ask their clients questions like:
+They get to the bottom of tick problems with questions like:

 "Lighting a match behind an embedded tick and covering it with Vaseline or alcohol are old wives' tales," Dr. Clark-Blount says.
 "Actually these actions can aggravate ticks and make them throw up, essentially shooting Lyme disease right into the pet."
-Head to http://dvm360.com/tickmyths to download a client handout that explains the correct way to remove a tick and busts more common tick myths (like Lyme disease is the only illness that ticks can transmit to dogs and humans and more).
+Head to dvm360.com/ticktoolkit to download a client handout that explains the correct way to remove a tick and busts more common tick myths (like Lyme disease is the only illness that ticks can transmit to dogs and humans and more), plus, other tools to aid in client communication.

 Another common misconception: Indoor cats don't need to be on preventives.
 The truth is that dogs can bring ticks into the house.
 And you never know—Beatrice could get out accidentally, Dr. Clark-Blount says.
 Pet owners need to know that ticks can give cats cytauxzoonosis—a disease that's fatal to felines.
 "We've seen quite a few cases of it but we usually can't diagnose it until it's too late," Dr. Clark-Blount says.
 For example, a client recently brought her cat into Laurel Oaks Animal Hospital and the pet died within five hours.
 Soon after, Dr. Clark-Blount sent the patient's body to the lab for testing and, sure enough, the cat had contracted cytauxzoonosis.